gear-foundation/gear-wiki/docs/examples/nft-marketplace/subsquid-marketplace.md

 The `SubsquidBatchProcessor` returns the data in batches, so in order to avoid a large number of read/write operations in the database it’s better to prepare all the data in every batch and save it after the entire batch is processed.
 To achieve this goal we created a [BatchState](https://github.com/gear-tech/gear-integrations/blob/master/Subsquid/nft-marketplace/src/state.ts) class that is responsible for storing the prepared data before it is written into the database.

 In case a new NFT program is registered in the marketplace, you may want to index it to get all its historical data.
-To do this we created [indexNft](https://github.com/gear-tech/gear-integrations/blob/master/Subsquid/nft-marketplace/src/indexNft.ts) function that queries the relevant data from the archive and writes it into the database.
+To do this we created [indexNft](https://github.com/gear-tech/gear-integrations/blob/master/Subsquid/nft-marketplace/src/indexNft.ts) function that queries the relevant data from the Archive and writes it into the database.

 The source code of the Subsquid-based indexer components is available on GitHub [here](https://github.com/gear-tech/gear-integrations/tree/master/Subsquid).